kinoraw/kinoraw_tools/README.md

 ### install the zip package (STABLE VERSION)

-* Download the zip file from this page https://github.com/kinoraw/kinoraw_repo
+* Download the zip file from this page https://github.com/kinoraw/kinoraw_repo and extract it somewhere.

 * Once in Blender, open the user preferences window (ctrl+alt+u) and load the zip file named *kinoraw_tools_Vxxx.zip* with the button 'install from file' you can find at the bottom of the window.